abuasifkhan/JavaScript/README.md

 # JavaScript
-Some little projects and problem I'm working with JavaScript and NodeJS
+Some little projects and problem I'm working with JavaScript, AngularJs, and NodeJS